Analysis | McEnany isn’t leaving the White House without a few more lazy attacks on the media

 After the election, another Hunter Biden story broke.
 For months, we learned last week, he has been under investigation by the Justice Department for his business work in China.
 The investigation was kept under wraps during the campaign, in accordance with department policy related to possibly influencing the election — but to Trump’s obvious irritation.

-Regardless of one’s view of whether the Justice Department should have withheld information about Hunter Biden (as it did the allegations about Trump’s campaign in 2016), it’s clear that the pre- and post-election stories are different.
+Regardless of one’s view of whether the Justice Department should have withheld information about Hunter Biden (as it did the allegations about Trump’s campaign in 2016), the pre- and post-election stories are different.
 The one that emerged in October used a dubiously sourced archive of material to allege a possible meeting — quickly denied by Joe Biden — in an attempt to bolster a narrative about actions then-Vice President Biden took against Ukraine.
 The one after the election was about Hunter Biden’s taxes.

 She likes to begin and end her news briefings with little soliloquies about whatever political narrative is running on Sean Hannity’s show at the time.
 So, shortly before leaving the briefing room Tuesday, she offered this: